 More about Mark

-From 2006, I ran a design company called Mark Boulton Design until we were acquired by Monotype in April 2014.
+I ran a design studio called Mark Boulton Design.
 During my time running Mark Boulton Design, I worked with global media companies such as ESPN and Al Jazeera; small brands with big stories like Hiut Denim; technology organisations such as Drupal and Alfresco; oh, and CERN, that place in Switzerland that invented the web and discovered the Higgs Boson.

-I can be found speaking at conferences all over the place on topics such as design, typography and responsive design.
-I’ve spoken at South by South West, An Event Apart, Do Lectures, Web Directions South, Future of Web Design.
-I’m taking 2015 off, but if you want me at your event in 2016, let me know.
+I can be found speaking at conferences all over the place on topics such as design systems, graphic design on the web, and design leadership.
+I’ve spoken at South by South West, An Event Apart, Do Lectures, Web Directions South.
+If you'd like me to speak at your conference, please let me know.

 Prior to running my own studio, I was previously lead designer at the BBC in Wales following several years working in agencies in London, Sydney and Manchester, UK.
 Designing websites and applications with clients such as British Airways, T-Mobile, Toyota, Vodafone and Commonwealth Bank.